shivaamm/Trail-Room/README.md

 ## Phase 2

-## Virtual-Dressing-Room and Beauty Products Recommendation system
+## Virtual-Trail-Room and Beauty Products Recommendation system
-Virtual Dressing Room is an augmented reality dressing room where user or customer will allow to try apparel on their body it self.

-Virtual Dressing Room is an augmented reality dressing room where the image of the user is captured by the webcam or any other camera and given as an input.
+- Virtual Trail Room is an augmented reality dressing room where user or customer will allow to try apparel on their body it self.
+Virtual Trail Room where the image of the user is captured by the webcam or any other camera and given as an input.
 By using the face and body detection techniques, the video is scanned for the presence of human faces and then product images are masked.
 Now the masked image is superimposed and the user can see the images of the dresses and face accessories on them self.

-The recommendation system inputs your preferences like the type of product, skin type, price range and in turn recommends the quality products with ingredients details,price and the customer ratings and try-on feature.
+- The recommendation system inputs your preferences like the type of product, skin type, price range and in turn recommends the quality products with ingredients details,price and the customer ratings and try-on feature for after effects.

 <h2>Project Setup Process :</h2>